snel-repo/neural-data-transformers/README.md

 R2 is reported automatically for synthetic datasets.
 Maze analyses + configurations are unfortunately unavailable at this time.

 ## Analysis
 Reference scripts that were used to produce most figures are available in `scripts`.
-They were created and iterated on as VSCode ntoebooks.
+They were created and iterated on as VSCode notebooks.
 They may require external information, run directories, even codebases etc. Scripts are provided to give a sense of analysis procedure, not to use as an out-of-the-box reproducibility notebook.

 ## Citation
+Pending